incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ```

 The configuration values have not changed because the pod needs to be restarted to grab updated values from associated ConfigMaps.

+### Recreate the pod

-Let's delete and recreate the Pod:
+Delete and recreate the pod:

 ```shell
 kubectl delete pod redis
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/website/main/content/en/examples/pods/config/redis-pod.yaml
 ```

-Now re-check the configuration values one last time:
+Check the configuration values again:

 ```shell
 kubectl exec -it redis -- redis-cli